 This time Takeru was ready for it when the motorcycle surged forwards.
 Unlike before, the speed didn't scare him.
 He found himself wishing that they could go faster.
 The trees blurred past them as they sped back down the dirt road and onto the highway.
 Both he and Yamato leaned into the corners.
 The digivice beeped incessantly on his belt.

 "Takeru wait up!"
 Yamato yelled.
 He chased after his brother, entering the house to find him ripping apart the guest room.
-Luckily, their grandmother had been picked up by one of her friends to go for a hair cut earlier.
+Luckily, their uncle had been suckered into an afternoon of fishing with his friends so the house was empty.

 They finally found Yamato's bag tucked beneath one of the beds.
 They both fell silent, holding their breath as they listened.
 Beep…beep…With a triumphant grin, Yamato dumped the contents of the bag onto the floor.